zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-disks-cli.md

 Azure provides two types of disk.

 ### Standard disk
-Standard Storage is backed by HDDs, and delivers cost-effective storage and performance.
-Standard disks are ideal for a cost effective dev and test workload.
+Standard storage can be backed by HDDs or SSDs, and delivers cost-effective storage and performance.
+Standard disks are ideal for cost effective development and test workloads.

 ### Premium disk
 Premium disks are backed by SSD-based high-performance, low-latency disk.
 These disks are recommended for VMs that run production workloads.
 Premium Storage supports DS-series, DSv2-series, GS-series, and FS-series VMs.
-When you select a disk size, the value is rounded up to the next type.
-For example, if the disk size is less than 128 GB, the disk type is P10.
-If the disk size is between 129 GB and 512 GB, the size is a P20.
-Over, 512 GB, the size is a P30.
+For more information, see [Azure managed disk types](../virtual-machines/disks-types.md).

 ## Create and attach disks
 You can create and attach disks when you create a scale set, or with an existing scale set.